hyegibang/Techtile/README.md

 ```

 ### Running
-Load code in ```testassembly.ino``` to an Arduino Board.
+Load code in ```Python-Arduino.ino/Python-Arduino.ino``` to an Arduino Board.
 Check the port and modify it accordingly in ```Midi2Braille.py```.
 Then run the following command to perform Midi to Braille conversion and Python to Arduino communication:
 ```
 python Midi2Braille.py
 ```